-- 4. Write a function setExternalLeds() to take in a variable x and set the state of the LEDs, interpreting x as a bit vector.
-The implementation for this is very similar to the function setLaunchpadLeds, as well as the examples developed in Lecture 5 (such as the decoder example).
-You will need to tailor these examples to use the pins you selected for the LEDs. - 5.
+- 2. Write a function to read the state of the buttons and return the state of all 4 buttons as a bit vector.
+The process for this is very similar to the code for readLaunchpadButtons, and for all the input examples developed in class (Lecture 5, the decoder example), and for HW4.
+You will need to tailor these examples to use the pins you selected for the buttons. - 3.
 Test program: To test your buttons and LEDs, configure your main() to read in the state of the buttons and set the LEDs such that one LED controls one button, similar to the example in the video.
 (Do not remove any code you have already added for Stage 1a-the idea is to build up tests for each hardware component.)
 For example, your main loop could look something like this: